-Why? insight-live.com/glossary/46">Glaze fit.
-These are available on Aliexpress (as Drip Pottery or Drippy Pottery) and they are made by a manufacturer that has close control of body maturity (and thus strength) and the capability to tune the thermal expansion fit of glaze-on-body.
-It has to fit better than normal because of the absence of an outside glaze.
-Too low an expansion and the compression (outward pressure) will fracture body (these are thin-walled pieces making them vulnerable).
+What issues to these carry? insight-live.com/glossary/46">Glaze fit.
+Do these yourself and they might end up being glaze compression demonstration pieces.
+These are available on Aliexpress (as Drip Pottery, Drippy Pottery or Goopy Glazes) and they are made by a manufacturer that has close control of body maturity (and thus strength) and the capability to tune the thermal expansion fit of glaze-on-body.
+Glaze fit has to be better than normal because of the absence of an outside glaze on much of the surface.
+Too low an expansion and the compression (outward pressure) will fracture body (especially for thin-walled pieces).
 Too high and it will craze.
-And the glaze is thick, it will shiver or craze with far less forgiveness than a thin layer.
+And if the glaze is thick, it will shiver or craze with far less forgiveness than a thin layer.
 And how did they get the glaze on this thick?
-They likely deflocculated it, up to 1.7 or more, glazed the inside, let it dry, then glazed the outside.
-These pieces are a visual and technical achievement.
-If you are a potter you had best think twice before attempting the same (they are often called Gloop Glazes).
+They likely deflocculate it, up to 1.7 or more, glaze the inside, let it dry, then glaze the outside.
+And apply the glaze to preheated ware.
+If done right, these pieces are a visual and technical achievement.
+However, drippy glazes in the hands of hobbyists carry more risk.
+They often just multiple layers of commercial brushing glaze that only by accident fits the body being used.
+No wonder their pieces often end up as time-bombs or crazed bacteria farms.

 Pages that reference this post in the Digitalfire Reference Library:

 Glaze at 1.7 specific gravity on green-ware.
-Way too thick!, Why are these vessels cracking when hot water is poured in?, Deflocculation, Glaze fit, Glaze Compression, Glaze thickness
+Way too thick!, Why are these vessels cracking when hot water is poured in?, This crack is "spring loaded" out of the kiln.
+Why?, Is inside-only glazing a good idea?
+We say it is not., Deflocculation, Glaze fit, Glaze Compression, Glaze thickness

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.